also known as: Várkulcsa (HU), Klučsárka (CZ), Klyucharki (RU), Klicherkes (Yiddish)

 Other spellings/names for Klyucharki are Kluĉárky, Kljucsarki, Klyucharky and Pavsino.
 In Yiddish, Klyucharki was referred to as Klicherkes

-Klyucharki is located about 4 miles SW of Mukacheve.
+Klyucharki is located about four miles southwest of Mukacheve.

 The first Jews probably settled in Klyucharki early in the 19th century.
 The population of Klyucharki in 1877 was 592 made up of Hungarians, Rusyns and Jews and comprised the following religions: Roman Catholic (76); Greek Orthodox (461); Reformed (1) and Jewish (54).
 In 1877, the Jews of Klyucharki attended the Uj-Dávidháza synagogue.